-Harvest time is fast approaching and no one can be happier than the grower that has spent months taking care of his green babies to produce top shelf bud.
+Harvest time is fast approaching, and no one can be happier than the grower that has spent months taking care of his green babies to produce top-shelf bud.
 However, the job isn’t over yet, another hurdle has to be jumped before reaping the rewards: trimming.

 If you are simply growing a few plants for your own personal use then by all means trim, or don’t trim, to your liking.
-Although, if you wanted to sell some bud to a local dispensary then you should do a good job of trimming to make sure your bud looks like it belongs on the top shelf.
+Although, if you wanted to sell some bud to a local dispensary then you should do a respectable job of trimming to make sure your bud looks like it belongs on the top shelf.

-Scissors and trimming
+Scissors and Trimming

 After the fan leaves are removed it’s time to get up close and personal and start trimming the smaller sugar leaves with the trichomes on them with your smaller scissors.
 You should do this over a baking tray or bowl to catch the small leaves and extra trim so that you can save them for making edibles, topicals, or hash.
 You will cut all around the bud to reveal the cannabis nugget.
-During this step you want to pay close attention to how you are sculpting it as this will be the look of your final product.
+During this step, you want to pay close attention to how you are sculpting it as this will be the look of your final product.

-After 5 to 7 days
+After 5 to 7 Days

 The dry trim has a couple of its own pros: it slows down the drying process and the excess leaves protect the cannabis nugget.
 The process of dry trimming begins the same as the wet trimming so you will cut down the branches and remove the fan leaves.
-Now you will hang up the branches in a drying space that is dry, dark, and cool with nice air flow.
-Don’t over crowd this area as that may cause mold or mildew to grow.
+Now you will hang up the branches in a drying space that is dry, dark, and cool with nice airflow.
+Don’t overcrowd this area as that may cause mold or mildew to grow.

-After 5 to 7 days you can check to see if they are ready for more trimming by bending the stalk.
-If the stalk snaps then they are ready for the next step.
+After 5 to 7 days, you can check to see if they are ready for more trimming by bending the stalk.
+If the stalk snaps, then they are ready for the next step.
 The leaves have dried and created a shell around the nugget.
 You should begin trimming the sugar leaves off over a baking tray to sculpt the bud into its final product.
 The trichomes will be delicate so be careful with every cut.
 These buds can now be put into a jar for curing.

 Now you have a great supply of beautiful nuggets and a stash of trim leftovers to make into edibles or tinctures.
-Whether you choose to go with a wet trim or a dry trim the most important aspect is doing a good job trimming so that your glorious nuggets will look their best.
+Whether you choose to go with a wet trim or a dry trim the most important aspect is doing a respectable job trimming so that your glorious nuggets will look their best.